-End-of-year review of SMART goal/ Student Outcomes and Achievement:
+End-of-year review of SMART goals/ Student Outcomes and Achievement:

 End of Year Conference - The teacher shall collect evidence of student progress toward meeting the student learning goals/objectives.
-This evidence will reflect student progress toward meeting the SMART goal for learning.
+This evidence will reflect student progress toward meeting SMART goals for learning.
 The evidence will be submitted to the evaluator, and the teacher and evaluator will discuss the extent to which the students met the learning goals/objectives.
 Following the conference, the evaluator will rate the extent of student progress toward meeting the student learning goals/objectives, based on criteria for the 4 performance level designations shown in the table below.
+If state test data may have a significant impact on a final rating, a final rating may be revised before August 15 when state test data are available.

-Evaluators will review the evidence and the teacher's self-assessment and assign one of four ratings to each SMART goal: Exceeded (4 points), Met (3 points), Partially Met (2 points), or Did Not Meet (1 point).
+Evaluators will review the evidence and the teacher's self-assessment and assign one of four ratings to the SMART goal: Exceeded (4 points), Met (3 points), Partially Met (2 points), or Did Not Meet (1 point).
 These ratings are defined as follows:

-Exceeded (4) Exceeded SMART goal by 10% margin or higher.
-Met (3) Met the SMART goal.
-Partially Met (2) Did not meet the SMART goal by 10% margin.
+Exceeded (4) Exceeded SMART goal(s) by 10% margin or higher.
+Met (3) Met (3) Met the SMART goal(s).
+Partially Met (2) Did not meet the SMART goal(s) by 10% margin.
 Did Not Meet (1) Did not meet the SMART goals by 11% or greater.

-To arrive at a rating for each SMART goal, the evaluator will review the results from data collected as a body of evidence regarding the accomplishment of the goal and score the achievement of the SMART goal holistically.
+To arrive at a rating for each SMART goal, the evaluator will review the results from data collected as a body of evidence regarding the accomplishment of the goal and score the achievement of the SMART goals holistically.